amitxv/PC-Tuning/docs/post-install.md

     - A minority of anti-cheats (FACEIT) require Meltdown to be enabled

-- Open CMD with ``C:\bin\NSudo.exe`` and enter the commands below to remove the CPU microcode updates
+- Open CMD as TrustedInstaller with ``C:\bin\MinSudo.exe --TrustedInstaller --Privileged`` and enter the commands below to remove the CPU microcode updates

     ```bat
     ren C:\Windows\System32\mcupdate_GenuineIntel.dll mcupdate_GenuineIntel.dlll